 E-mail is the preferred method of communication in most cases as teachers can be difficult to reach during the daytime and parents are often hard to reach in the evening.
 General e-mail etiquette is requested.
-E-mail addresses can be found on the school's website.
-Teachers generally do not check their e-mail during the day.
+Staff e-mail addresses can be found on the school's website.
+Teachers generally do not check their e-mail during the school day.
 More often, teachers check e-mail after dismissal when students have gone home.
 Urgent matters should not be communicated via e-mail.
+RVS procedure encourages staff to not check email in the evenings or on weekends, and to send replies within 24 hours on the next school day (ie - a reply on Monday is acceptable for an email sent on Friday.)